Chick92/ugv_block_V_instructions/README.md

 OpenSSH-server is a background SSH application that allows other computers on the LAN to SSH into the base station computer (if they have the correct credentials).
 IT is included here for the user’s convenience.

+##### Breadcrumb Commander

+Breadcrumb Commander (BC Commander) is the Rajant Mesh Network management software.
+Use of it is beyond the scope of this document, however, some useful information:

+Admin password:
+breadcrumb-admin

+Crypto Officer password:
+breadcrumb-co

 ## Starting Teleoperation Session